ngworker/lumberjack/packages/ngworker/lumberjack/http-driver/README.md

 @NgModule()
 export class LumberjackHttpDriverModule {
   /**
-   * Pass a full HTTP driver configuration.
+   * Configure and register the HTTP driver, including settings that log drivers
+   * have in common.
+   *
+   * @param config Settings used by the HTTP driver.
    */
   static forRoot(config: LumberjackHttpDriverConfig): ModuleWithProviders<LumberjackHttpDriverRootModule> {
     return {
       ngModule: LumberjackHttpDriverRootModule,
-      providers: [
+      providers: [provideLumberjackHttpDriver(withConfig(config))],
-        {
-          provide: lumberjackHttpDriverConfigToken,
-          useValue: config,
-        },
-      ],
     };
   }

   /**
-   * Pass options exclusive to the HTTP driver configuration, but fall back on
+   * Configure and register the HTTP driver, but fall back on the default log
-   * the log driver config for common options.
+   * driver settings for settings that log drivers have in common.
+   * @param options Settings used by the HTTP driver.
    */
   static withOptions(options: LumberjackHttpDriverOptions): ModuleWithProviders<LumberjackHttpDriverRootModule> {
     return {
       ngModule: LumberjackHttpDriverRootModule,
-      providers: [
+      providers: [provideLumberjackHttpDriver(withOptions(options))],
-        {
-          provide: lumberjackHttpDriverConfigToken,
-          useValue: options,
-        },
-      ],
     };
   }